sul-dlss/freelib-djatoka/src/site/markdown/index.md

 ## Introduction

 This project is a fork of the [aDORe-djatoka JPEG 2000 image server](http://sourceforge.net/apps/mediawiki/djatoka/index.php?title=Main_Page).
 It was created to simplify the server's use.
-Over time, additional features (e.g., support for the [OpenSeadragon](http://openseadragon.github.io/) user interface and for the [International Image Interoperability Framework's Image API](http://iiif.io)) were added.
+Over time, additional features (like support for [OpenSeadragon](http://openseadragon.github.io/) and the [International Image Interoperability Framework (IIIF)'s Image API](http://iiif.io)) were added.

 While FreeLib-Djatoka is a fork, it is not 100% backwards-compatible with aDORe-djatoka.
 The main difference is the [identifier resolver](identifier-resolver.md); it's no longer a pluggable class, but one whose behavior is defined.
 It's also worth noting that support for the OpenURL API has been deprecated.
 It will be removed in a future version.